 If there's a middle man in the process, like a property management company or a broker, it's going to take longer.
 Your documents and application have to go through them before they go to the landlord.

 However, some application reviews take up to a week.
 Typically, this is the case when the landlord has many applications to review or has to verify items.
+We route a definitive guide to how long apartment approvals take.

 3. What determines apartment approval?